Support for Families: Childhood Cancer

 When talking about cancer with your child, start with simple words and concepts.
-Explain that cancer is not contagious—it’s not an illness children catch from someone or they can give to someone else.
+Explain that cancer is not contagious—it’s not an illness that children catch from someone or that they can give to someone else.
 Young children may understand that they have a lump (tumor) that is making them sick or that their blood is not working the way it should.
-Parents and older children may find the information about different types of childhood cancer in the Diagnosis section of our childhood cancer guide for parents helpful.
+Parents and older children may want to read about different types of childhood cancer in the Diagnosis section of our childhood cancer guide for parents.

 Why did I get cancer?

 Some children think they did something bad or wrong to cause the cancer.
 Others wonder why they got sick.
 Tell your child that nothing he—or anyone else—did caused the cancer, and that doctors are working to learn more about what causes cancer in children.

 - You may tell your child: I don't know.
 Not even doctors know exactly why one child gets cancer and another doesn't.
-We do know that you didn’t do anything wrong, you didn't catch it from someone, and you can’t give it to anyone.
+We do know that you didn’t do anything wrong, you didn't catch it from someone, and it’s not contagious.

 Will I get better?

 Being in the hospital or having many medical appointments can be scary for a child.
 Some children may know or have heard about a person who has died from cancer.
 Your child may wonder if she will get better.

 - You may tell your child: Cancer is a serious illness, and your doctors and nurses are giving you treatments that have helped other children.
-We are going to do whatever we can to help you get better.
+We are going to do all we can to help you get better.
 Let's talk with your doctor and nurse to learn more about the type of cancer you have.

 How will I feel during treatment?